MicrosoftDocs/azure-docs/articles/azure-monitor/platform/metrics-troubleshoot.md

 1. Ensure that you've selected correct subscription in the **Subscription** dropdown.
 If your subscription isn't listed, click on the  **Directory + Subscription settings** and add a subscription with your resource.

-1. Ensure that you've selected correct resource group.
+1. Ensure that you've selected the correct resource group.
     > [!WARNING]
     > For best performance, when you first open metrics explorer, the **Resource group** dropdown has no pre-selected resource groups.
 You must pick at least one group before you can see any resources.